Robert Wringham: Pseudonym

 His pen name comes from James Hogg's Private Memoirs and Confessions of a Justified Sinner.

 In The Good Life for Wage Slaves, Wringham explains that he'd been blogging under his original name since his early twenties but became self-conscious and in need of creative freedom when googling people became a common practice: "I didn't mind exposing my soul to a few strange nerds on the other side of the planet, but a certain dishonesty is required among friends, isn't it?"

+Personal life

+While British, he is also a resident of Canada.
+In 2014 he married his long-term partner Samara, who appears as a foil in some of his writing.